|

 It's

-the party of big
+the party of big corporation,

-corporation, the party of money.
+the party of money.

-It has two right wings; one is
+It has two right wings; one is Democrat, the

-Democrat, the other Republican." -
+other Republican." - Gore

 Vidal